Hudson Super Six: First retractable hardtop

 A 1919 Super Six roadster was modified by inventor, Ben P. Ellerbeck, to demonstrate his retractable hardtop roof design.
 Ellerbeck was granted a patent (No. 1,379,906) on 31 May 1921 and built several scale models to show at the 1922 Automobile Body Builders Exhibition in New York City.
 Ellerbeck's "flip top' on the Hudson was operated a crank handle located at the rear of the passenger door.
 When fully lowered, the roof was positioned behind the rear trunk and thus did not impede luggage capacity.
 When raised, the front of the top went over the windshield giving the appearance of a large air scoop.

 In popular culture

-Automobiles are significant to the context of John Steinbecks novel The Grapes of Wrath.
+Automobiles are significant to the context of John Steinbeck's novel The Grapes of Wrath.
 Steinbeck wanted readers to understand class and social standing by including specific makes and models in the novel.
 The make and condition of the cars are important to the people who took the journey to California as well as revealing a family's socioeconomic status.
 In The Grapes of Wrath, the Joad family depends on a 1926 Hudson Super Six sedan converted into a truck.
 It is now difficult for contemporary readers to place cars such as Hudson Super Six in a meaningful social context.

 In the 1940 filmatization, the car used is a 1926 Super Six.
 This car was put into storage after filming ended.
-After having been discovered in a dilapidated condition, it was converted into a Speedster in 2009.
+After having been discovered in a dilapidated condition, it was converted into a speedster in 2009.